In Wake Of Hit-And-Run That Killed Deaf Father In Brooklyn, Questions Raised About Delays To Vision Zero Improvements On Atlantic Avenue

 His sister explained that the couple was crossing Atlantic Avenue near Essex Street with the light, when a white sedan came speeding toward them on Atlantic.
 His wife tried in vain to call out to her husband.

 “He was in the middle of the street, so when she turned her head to look at the car, it come fast.
 Then, when she turned back, she didn’t see my brother.
-She saw him like the next block,” Isabel DelaCruz said.READ MORE: Gen. Colin Powell Remembered Fondly At His Alma Mater, CCNY, And In The Bronx, Where He Was Raised
+She saw him like the next block,” Isabel DelaCruz said.READ MORE: New York Weather: CBS2 10/19 Tuesday Morning Weather Headlines

 The stretch of Atlantic where the incident happened is so notoriously dangerous, Mayor Bill de Blasio prioritized Vision Zero safety improvements on the avenue when he took office.